axh2018/ImBD/README.md

 - [x] Inference code for detection.
 - [ ] Optimize the preservation of the trained model.
-    - [x] LoRA checkpoint for inference (without loading two full model checkpoint)
+    - [x] LoRA checkpoint for inference and evaluation (without loading two full model checkpoint)
-- [ ] Optimize GPU memory usage for evaluation scripts.
+- [x] Optimize GPU memory usage for evaluation scripts.